Affirm Holdings Inc. (AFRM) and the Battle of Fundamentals vs. Technicals

 JP Morgan gave a rating of “Neutral” to AFRM, setting the target price at $30 in the report published on May 11th of the current year.

-During the last 5 trading sessions, AFRM fell by -8.63%, which changed the moving average for the period of 200-days by -85.16% in comparison to the 20-day moving average, which settled at $31.21.
-In addition, Affirm Holdings Inc. saw -77.68% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AFRM rose by +13.34%, which changed the moving average for the period of 200-days by -78.75% in comparison to the 20-day moving average, which settled at $28.91.
+In addition, Affirm Holdings Inc. saw -73.90% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading